karlgrin/neat/policy_manager/README.md

 ## Quick Start

-To build the policy manager.

-Go into the /neat folder then run:
+To **build** the policy manager, go into the /neat folder then run:

 ```
 $ cd policy_manager
 $ mkdir build